MailerLite API v2 PHP SDK

 composer require php-http/guzzle6-adapter

 This way is preferable only if you are using shared hosting and do not have a possibility to use Composer.
-You will need to download this archive(v0.2.3), extract it and place its contents in root folder of your project.
+You will need to download the source of the latest release from here, extract it and place its contents in the root folder of your project.
 The next step is the same as using Composer, you will need to require

 vendor/autoload.php file in your index.php and lets dive in!